 Quarto

 Figure 1 shows how these three applications interact.
-From a user perspective you only ever use RStudio because R and quarto work behind the scenes.
-Within RStudio you create a new quarto document, which is like a document from your favourite word processor except that you can insert so-called code chunks into which you type R code.
-Figure 1 shows a quarto document on the left hand side; notice that there is a heading followed by a paragraph of text, under which is a grey box containing some code.
+From a user perspective you only ever use RStudio because R and Quarto work behind the scenes.
+Within RStudio you create a new Quarto document, which is like a document from your favourite word processor except that you can insert so-called code chunks into which you type R code.
+Figure 1 shows a Quarto document on the left hand side; notice that there is a heading followed by a paragraph of text, under which is a grey box containing some code.

 To create a finished report, the document must be processed (or rendered) by clicking a button.
-When a quarto document is rendered the text is processed by quarto to apply formatting and generate headings, hyperlinks and citations, whereas anything in a code chunk is processed by R. In Figure 1 (right hand side) note that, after rendering, the textual paragraph has some hyperlinks and formatting applied by quarto, and the code chunk has been processed by R to create a table (and the subsequent code chunk creates a plot).
+When a Quarto document is rendered the text is processed by Quarto to apply formatting and generate headings, hyperlinks and citations, whereas anything in a code chunk is processed by R. In Figure 1 (right hand side) note that, after rendering, the textual paragraph has some hyperlinks and formatting applied by Quarto, and the code chunk has been processed by R to create a table (and the subsequent code chunk creates a plot).

 Quarto documents can be rendered into an html file (the most convenient) but for scientific manuscripts you can also render to a pdf (but you need to have LaTeX installed) or Microsoft Word file.
-Before rendering, it is also possible to execute any code chunks from within your quarto document allowing you to work on and check code without needing to render the entire document.
+Before rendering, it is also possible to execute any code chunks from within your Quarto document allowing you to work on and check code without needing to render the entire document.

-We can give only the briefest overview of the incredible power of RStudio, R and quarto and suffice it to say there’s an enormous amount to learn that we can’t possible cover.
+We can give only the briefest overview of the incredible power of RStudio, R and Quarto and suffice it to say there’s an enormous amount to learn that we can’t possible cover.
 However, the resources section provides some video walkthroughs and there is more detail in Field (2026).

 Project files